anumazam/anumazam.github.io/_sources/intro.md

-**Welcome to the Glasgow Lab!**
+**Welcome!**
 ===

-Our lab is interested in design principles underlying dynamic, functional proteins: how proteins change conformations, interact with other biomolecules, and cross membranes.
+The Glasgow Lab at Columbia University Medical Center is interested in design principles underlying dynamic, functional proteins: how proteins change conformations, interact with other biomolecules, and cross membranes.
 Our work serves the public by exploring new ways to understand and treat disease.

 <br/>